 In 2013, Granado began its internationalization with a special invitation from Le Bon Marché, a department store in Paris, to participate with its products in a week honoring Brazil.
 The success of the sales led the brand to gain a larger and more visible space, and they remained there for several years.
 Continuing with this internationalization, in 2016, the company announced a minority sale to the Spanish company Puig, one of the world’s largest perfumery companies.
 In 2017, the company opened its first concept store in Europe, in Paris, and launched a website to sell in more than 30 countries in the European continent.

 The brand currently has several stores in Brazil, two in London, three in Paris, and one each in Lisbon and New York.
-Brazilian History uses Granado and recommends it!
+This text is not sponsored.
+Granado has been and continues to be a part of Brazil’s history.
+Additionally, Brazilian History uses and recommends Granado!

 Reference: Granado – ‘A BOTICA MAIS TRADICIONAL DO BRASIL”.
 Brazil, s.d.
 Site: www.granado.com.br.
 Available in: Nossa história Granado | Granado Pharmácias.
 Accessed on: January 17, 2023.